vanderpatrick/The-Amazing-Quizaru/README.md

 The Features were designed to distinguish each area with ease so the user can explore the site instinctively.

 - Navigation bar
-    - The navigation bar is featured on all HTML pages being responsive for big, medium and small devices.
+    - The navigation bar is featured on all HTML pages being responsive for big, medium, and small devices.
     - It consists of 3 clickable links that redirect in the same tab to the other pages.
     - The Header act as a link to the home page.
     - as it shrinks the navigations links (Home, How to, Credits) turn into a burger-styled menu.